edgedb/rfcs/text/1002-required-by-default.rst

 An optional pointer is a form of incomplete data that allows the application to flexibly decide how to proceed.
 If the data is there, fine.
 If it isn't, the application can include user-level code to deal with that.

+Moreover, multi properties and multi links make the case of an empty set intuitively acceptable: since the cardinality allows for any number of elements, a state with an empty set is not surprising.

 Plenty of examples of existing databases and RPC systems assume optionality by default.
 Protocol buffers removed support for required fields altogether